Hyrlos/CoNoConcepts_ThomasGEORGES_LIRMM/readme.md

 - Abstract features

 **Relationnal Concept Analysis**
-The relations between each objects are in there related Relationnal Concepts:
+The relations between each objects are in their related Relationnal Concepts:
 - Products x User-stories
 - User-stories x Roles
 - User-stories x Features